PALoizeau/cbm-integration/README.md

 The logs for individual devices are stored under `$HOME/.DDS/sessions/<session_id>/wrk/<submission_id>/<job_id_and_node>`.

 For anything larger than a handful of devices the location of logs and session files for DDS agents and user tasks should be moved to the local node.
 This can be configured in `$HOME/.DDS/DDS.cfg` under the key `agent.work_dir`.

+## Known Issues

+1. Sometimes agent submission gets stuck on worker package creation.
+Investigated in https://github.com/FairRootGroup/DDS/issues/468.

+2. RepReqTsSampler does not return out of Running state on Stop transition.
+Possibly effect of missing input, but should still be fixed.